08-xhikola/CypressE2E/README.md

    npm install

-3. To run the tests, execute:
+3. To run the tests, install Cypress and then execute:

+   npm install cypress --save-dev.

    npx cypress open